Welcome to today's edition of the Rush 24-7 podcast.

 Well, I don't think you should ask about that because she doesn't know what her opponent's energy plans are.

-Not only that, she doesn't care what her opponent's energy plans are, and if she doesn't know, that's why.
+Not only that, she doesn't care what her opponent's energy plans are.

-Then he showed me in his binder, he had a piece of paper, typed out questions on it, and the top of this plan specifically for a college student, said like college student.
+Then he showed me in his binder, he had a piece of paper, typed out questions on it.

-When I asked how it worked, he says, raise your hand, she'll see you, and she'll call on you.
+When I asked how it worked, he says, raise your hand.

-Now, Mrs. Clinton says she's unaware that any of this is going on, and this is intolerable.
+Now, Mrs. Clinton says she's unaware that any of this is going on and this is intolerable.

 And they won't tolerate it anymore.

-I I'll tell you that here's here's the thing.
+I'll tell you, here's the thing.

-This is what the Clintons do, and it'll be interesting to see if the media ignores that.
+And it'll be interesting to see if the media ignores that.

-Now, here's one thing I uh I think this is worth pointing out.
+I think this is worth pointing out.

 And as such, she's young.

-She no older than 22.
+She's no older than 22.

-I don't know what year she is in college, but the odds are she's no older than 22, and she's probably younger than that.
+I don't know what year she is in college, but the odds are she's no older than 22.

 And so she's not old enough to have been affected by the Clinton mystique of the 90s.

-You know, she she's not among the female population of this country who wished it was her under the desk instead of Monica Lewinsky.
+You know, she's not among the female population of this country who wished it was her under the desk instead of Monica Lewinsky.

 But in terms of being, they just weren't intellectually involved old enough to be as affected as today's journalists are.

-I mean, these stories about how they marvel the journalists do at how well the Clintons lie, they marvel about how well Clinton is able to intimidate the media.
+I mean, these stories about how they marvel, the journalists do, at how well the Clintons lie.

 They sit there and marvel at all this.